This post may contain affiliate links. Please read our disclosure policy.

-This recipe is easily made with fridge and pantry staples and is a restaurant quality pasta.
-To balance out this easy shell pasta, serve with a yummy side salad.
+This ground turkey recipe is easily made with fridge and pantry staples and is a restaurant-quality pasta.
+To balance out this easy shell pasta recipe, serve with a yummy side salad.

 Sometimes I feel we all think we need to overcomplicate dinner.
 Cooking is only as hard as you make it out to be.
 It’s a mindset, right?
 “I don’t want to cook.
 I don’t want to have to clean the dishes or go buy ingredients at the store.”
 It’s something you may need to take time to plan for and make time for.
 If it’s important to you, it’ll happen!